NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.3.md

 **Notable Issues**

-* NuGet now supports restoring packages with a solution file on Mono - [1543](https://github.com/NuGet/Home/issues/1543)
+* NuGet command-line restored support for restoring packages with a solution file on Mono - [1543](https://github.com/NuGet/Home/issues/1543)

 The complete list of issues that were addressed in the 3.3 release can be found on GitHub under the [3.3 milestone](https://github.com/NuGet/Home/issues?q=is%3Aissue+milestone%3A3.3.0+is%3Aclosed).